-This is valid code, and it will run happily, when you decode the base64 you will find the following:
+This is a valid code, and it will run happily.
+When you decode the base64, you will find the following:

 <?php print 'I am some bad code...muahahahaha' ?>

-Some scanners will explicitly look for this base64, so to get around that I found an interesting real life case where hacker had built an enormous array that contained every character of the base64 each with randomly named keys, they then constructed the base64 code inside the array into a variable, then ran the base64 decode function on the array.
+Some scanners will explicitly look for this base64, so to get around that, I found an interesting real-life case where a hacker had built an enormous array that contained every character of the base64, each with randomly named keys.
+They then constructed the base64 code inside the array into a variable, then ran the base64 decode function on the array.
 This was essentially double encrypting the data to try and hide it.

 Random Folders Appearing:

-Phishing sites are all the rage at the moment and has been for years now due to it’s success.
-For those who don’t know, a phishing site is essentially a site that ‘pretends’ to be another site for those who don’t know.
+Phishing sites are all the rage at the moment and has been for years now due to their success.
+A phishing site is essentially a site that ‘pretends’ to be another site for those who don’t know.

-Phishing sites can be difficult to detect, because the hacker will often leave your core site alone, and build their phishing page under a completely separate folder.
-In recent occurrences, we see folder names that are trying simulate the site they are targeting itself.
+Phishing sites can be difficult to detect because hackers will often leave your core site alone and build their phishing page under a completely separate folder.
+In recent occurrences, we see folder names trying to simulate the site they are targeting itself.
 Folders such as mysite.com/paypal.com.au/ or mysite.com/xyz/apple/apple.id.

 So if you FTP into your account or access cPanel File Manager and see these types of folders or even folders you didn’t create or recognise.
 Your site or even account may have been compromised, and you need to start investigating the content of those folders.